 Two Panda Hats carts sell fuzzy animals for the head.

-Then I had no more arm space on which to hang bags, so I made my way back to the first level and Kiehl's, which was celebrating its grand opening by giving away almond-cake lollipops covered with white chocolate and a tiny dark-chocolate mustache.
+Then I had no more arm space on which to hang bags, so I made my way back to the first level and Kiehl's, which was giving away almond-cake lollipops covered with white chocolate and a tiny dark-chocolate mustache.
 They were delicious.

 I stopped to snap a photo of the jaunty young man in the pig hat, who turned out to be an Israeli college graduate who had come from New York with the hat cart, and we had a fun chat about the shopping habits of American consumers.